-In our Live Sessions, we discussed Security Considerations while designing web applications.
+In Interview Camp’s Live Session, we discussed Security Considerations while designing web applications.
 This can be asked as a follow up question after you have proposed a System Design in an interview.

 Here are a few things to consider and mention in an interview: